Welcome to our study on Generative AI effectiveness in email ✨

 Lead Researcher

 Mike Brachten is a Master’s student in Business Informatics at Utrecht University.
-He is passionate about exploring the practical applications of disruptive new technologies like AI in business.
-His focus is on bridging the gap between theoretical AI capabilities and real-world marketing challenges.
+His research explores practical applications of generative AI in business, with a focus on bridging the gap between theoretical AI capabilities and real-world challenges.

 Dr. R.L.
 (Slinger) Jansen